adhocteam/pushup/README.md

 <p>Hello, Paul!</p>
 ```

-Notice that the parser stops on the "!" because it knows it is not part of the
+Notice that the parser stops on the "!" because it knows it is not part of a
-variable name.
+Go variable name.

 Example: